-Even with the inflated prices, most eCommerce advertisers do well.
+Even with the inflated prices, most eCommerce advertisers will do well on 2019 Black Friday.
 A recent study from Shopify Plus showed that eCommerce marketers say Facebook ads are the most effective channel for new customer acquisition during the holidays.

 And sure enough: 80% of eCommerce marketers say “rising ad spend” is a concern for holiday marketing.

 Despite the expense and the competition, Q4 is a massive opportunity.
 For retailers, it’s an opportunity to maximize the best buying season of the year.
 For mobile games and apps, the holidays precede the most cost-efficient advertising season of the year and what will be the lowest CPMs of 2020.

 To help you navigate the season and do well on 2019 Black Friday, here are five Facebook advertising best practices for late Q4: